-- The Probation Division is a criminal justice service directed by the courts of Tonga that is mainly responsible for overseeing offenders released on probation by court order and provision of reports to court to aid with their sentencing.
+- The Probation Division is a criminal justice service directed by the Courts of Tonga that is mainly responsible for overseeing offenders released on probation by Court order; and the provision of reports to the Court to aid with their sentencing.

-- We dedicate to providing professional services to offenders through proficient assessments of their risks and needs and fostering behavioral changes for a better life.
+- We are dedicated to providing professional services to offenders through proficient assessments of their risks and needs and fostering behavioral changes for a better life.

 The road to attaining our mission is based on the following core values:

-- Each offender have different personal background and are considered in understanding criminal behavior
+- Each offender has a different personal background and this is considered in understanding criminal behavior;

-- Each offender has the potential to change for the better
+- Each offender has the potential to change for the better; and

 - When an offender is convicted of an indictable offence, the court will order for a pre-sentence report to be made by a probation officer.
 A pre-sentence report assists the court in determining an appropriate sentence for the offender.
 By this, the probation officer will conduct multiple interviews with persons relevant to the offender.